Skip to content

 ndb_restore can output SQL statements for all operations it performs. ndb_restore can also output the information in a CSV file.
 To do this first use the parameter --print_data followed by the option --tab.
 This creates a file called table_name.txt for each table in the backup.

 It only prints the data files, not the backup log files.
 This approach have some limitations since it doesn’t make sense to write the log files to CSV files.
-These logs represents changes in the database since the start of the backup.
+These logs represent changes in the database since the start of the backup.
 Thus to restore something consistent using these CSV files requires that the database wasn’t updated during the execution of the backup that is restored (thus log is empty).

 The output of the CSV files can be changed using: